zxphyrx/highway/app/views/advanced/overview.md

 - No images
 - Terrible formatting that's impossible to read
 - AI generated journal entries; anything written by AI will be automatically rejected

+Generally, it's OK if english isn't your first language and you're not the best at it.
+We're not marking you on your writing skills!
+What does matter is you try your best, the words are your own (no generative AI), and it's legible.

 **You can see what the optimal journal entry looks like [here](/advanced/example-journal)**